nikete/nikete.github.io/_posts/2021-03-18-Choice_Protocol.md

 * What is the role of meta-questions as in bayesian truth serum and related mechanisms?

 * Would giving away a token to particularly skilled groups of potential advisors (say for example high scoring users in forecast competition sites)?
-Should it be possible to cash them out after some amount of trading only (so they are not fungible until they have acumulated some history and then they cna be transformed into the standard fungible version).
+Should it be possible to cash them out after some amount of trading only (so they are not fungible until they have acumulated some history and then they could be transformed into the standard fungible version).

-I believe that this would be the first time a decision market is used outside a laboratory experiment.
-If you have any advice to help make it real, let me know.
+If youd like to get involved, reach out.